AtilioA/BG3-MCM/README.md

 ## Features

 - **Easy configuration**: Intuitive settings management without manual JSON edits.
-- **Keybinding management** – Easily create and assign hotkeys with a familiar interface for users and built-in conflict resolution.
+- **Keybinding management**: Easily create and assign hotkeys with a familiar interface for users and built-in conflict resolution.
 - **Real-time changes**: Settings update instantly without needing to reload saves.
 - **UI-agnostic**: Technically independent of IMGUI, ensuring usability even without UI visibility.
-- **Error reduction**: Validate settings' values to minimize user errors.
+- **Error reduction**: Validates settings' values to minimize user errors.
-- **Uncluttered UI**: Consolidate mod settings into a single, dynamic and configurable interface, with smart sidebar and detach functionalities.
+- **Uncluttered UI**: Consolidates mod settings into a single, dynamic and configurable interface, with smart sidebar and detach functionalities.
 - **Save-safe**: Modifications are done in-memory and saved to JSON files, leaving save files untouched.
-- **Localization support**: Display strings in the user's preferred languages if translations are provided.
+- **Localization support**: Displays strings in the user's preferred languages if translations are provided.
 - **Multiple profiles**: Able to manage different settings for various playthroughs, and even export/restore them.

 ## Documentation for authors